astronomer/docs/astro/create-first-dag.md

 ## Step 1: Create an Astro project

+An _Astro project_ contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
+All new Astro projects contain two example DAGs.

-1. Open your terminal and create a new directory for your Astro project:
+1. Open your terminal or IDE

+2. Create a new directory for your Astro project:

     ```sh
     mkdir <your-astro-project-name>
     ```

-2. Open the directory:
+3. Open the directory:

     ```sh
     cd <your-astro-project-name>
     ```

-3. Run the following Astro CLI command to initialize an Astro project in the directory:
+4. Run the following Astro CLI command to initialize an Astro project in the directory:

     ```sh
     astro dev init